Air handler: Filters

-Hot (Heat A.K.A Furnace) and/or Cold (Air Conditioning) elements
+Hot (heat / furnace) and cold (air conditioning) elements

 Air handlers may need to provide hot air, cold air, or both to change the supply air temperature, and humidity level depending on the location and the application.
-Such conditioning is provided by heat exchanger coils within the air handling unit air stream, such coils may be direct or indirect in relation to the medium providing the heating or cooling effect.
+Such conditioning is provided by heat exchanger coils within the air handling unit air stream, and such coils may be direct or indirect in relation to the medium providing the heating or cooling effect.

-Direct heat exchangers include those for gas-fired fuel-burning heaters or a refrigeration evaporator, placed directly in the air stream.
+Direct heat exchangers include those for gas-fired or fuel oil-burning heaters or a refrigeration evaporator, placed directly in the air stream.
 Electric resistance heaters and heat pumps can be used as well.
-Evaporative cooling is possible in dry climates.
+Evaporative cooling is more practical in dry climates, especially if relative humidity is well below 50%.

 Indirect coils use hot water or steam for heating, and chilled water or glycol for cooling (prime energy for heating and air conditioning is provided by central plant elsewhere in the building).
 Coils are typically manufactured from copper for the tubes, with copper or aluminum fins to aid heat transfer.
 Cooling coils will also employ eliminator plates to remove and drain condensate.
 The hot water or steam is provided by a central boiler, and the chilled water is provided by a central chiller.
 Downstream temperature sensors are typically used to monitor and control "off coil" temperatures, in conjunction with an appropriate motorized control valve prior to the coil.

 If dehumidification is required, then the cooling coil is employed to over-cool so that the dew point is reached and condensation occurs.
 A heater coil placed after the cooling coil re-heats the air (therefore known as a re-heat coil) to the desired supply temperature.
 This process has the effect of reducing the relative humidity level of the supply air.

 In colder climates, where winter temperatures regularly drop below freezing, then frost coils or pre-heat coils are often employed as a first stage of air treatment to ensure that downstream filters or chilled water coils are protected against freezing.
 The control of the frost coil is such that if a certain off-coil air temperature is not reached then the entire air handler is shut down for protection.